aoloe/photoTweaker/README.md

 # Documentation

-photoTweake is a
+photoTweaker is a

 - Fast
 - Simple
 - Portable

-image editor.
+image editor which can be embedded in a scriptable workflow.

 You should use it when you don't want to spend more than a few seconds to edit a picture.
 For more complex work, please use a "real" image editor like Gimp.